-Our most comprehensive application service for rising seniors and seniors
+Our most popular application service for rising juniors and seniors

 Ready to get started?

 All families interested in Prime Applications start with our obligation-free initial consultation, in which we meet with the parent(s) and the student to assess the student’s individual needs.
 To see if a Prime Application is right for you, schedule your initial consultation today!

 Prime Applications families work with consultants from the second semester of junior year through high school graduation.
 Consultants work one-on-one with families to oversee the application process from start to finish.
 This service is recommended for students applying to many colleges, students with top-20 ambitions, or students who appreciate comprehensive support.